mhtayebzadeh/ai-in-robotics-course-project-AUT2024/README.md

 In these exercise series, students will learn:

 - [x] How to work with Webots.
-- [ ] Inverse kinematics and position control of the UR5e manipulator.
+- [x] Inverse kinematics and position control of the UR5e manipulator.
-- [ ] Classical model-based controllers.
+- [x] Pick and place using a vacuum gripper.
-- [ ] Object detection with a camera.
+- [x] Object detection with a camera.
-- [ ] Automatic pick-and-place of objects using the manipulator.
+- [x] Automatic pick-and-place of objects using the manipulator.
+- [ ] Classical model-based control of UR5e.

 ## Simulation Environment
 The simulation environment features a UR5e manipulator equipped with a "ROBOTIQ 2F-140 Gripper".